This Land Delightful Doodles

 OFA Structural Disorder Testing & Certification

 Eyes are examined by a board certified veterinary ophthalmologist to confirm the dog is free from ten different hereditary eye disorders.
 Additional disorders if identified are also recorded.
 The results are sent to OFA for certification.
-We retest eyes every 2 years.
+We retest eyes every year.

 Other Structural Testing is added when advisable for a particular Doodle variety.